marcorampazzo/marcorampazzo.github.io/README.md

 ### Teaching

 I am assistant to the course [Geometria e Algebra T](https://virtuale.unibo.it/course/view.php?id=33616) for the bachelor in Chemical Engineering.
-[Here](https://marcorampazzo.github.io/CV_May_2022.pdf) is my past teaching activity.
+[Here](https://marcorampazzo.github.io/CV_Jul_2022.pdf) is my past teaching activity.

 ### News

 The last fall semester there has been a joint seminar between the universities of Bologna, Chemnitz and Nancy on Bridgeland stability conditions.
 [Here](https://marcorampazzo.github.io/bridgeland) you can find titles, abstracts and videos of the talks.

-I am currently collaborating with [Algoretico](https://www.algoretico.it) on a computer vision project.
+I am currently collaborating with [Algoretico](https://www.algoretico.it).

 ### You may find useful